Emergency Dentistry

 Emergency dentistry is an area of dentistry that deals with providing treatment to patients who have a serious injury or infection.
-For infections, emergency dentists make every effort to maintain the patient’s oral health and save the tooth from extraction.
+For infections, emergency Dentist Altamonte Springs, FL make every effort to maintain the patient's oral health and save the tooth from extraction.
 This can be done by performing root canal therapy or placing a crown to preserve the health of the tooth.

 If your tooth is knocked out, fractured, or displaced, you will likely need emergency care.
 Even if your tooth isn’t directly injured, it can still become infected and require emergency treatment.
 Soft tissue injuries to the mouth also require emergency dental care.